hannobraun/caterpillar/README.md

 program, instead of going through an extended loop of re-compiling, re-starting, then navigating to where you can test your change.

+The core premise of the project is the hypothesis, that interactive programming is underutilized.
+That using it as the central element the language and its tooling are built around, can make development more fun and productive.

 ## Status

 Caterpillar is still early-stage and experimental.
 It can hardly be called a